raysanz/canary-take-home/README.md

 Environment setup:

-Register an oAuth application from your Github account Create a dummy repository on your Github profile for this assignment - We’ll get to what you should do with this later.
+Register an oauth application from your Github account
 Use:
   1. Django
   2. PostgreSQL